 Sourdough discard is what is left over after you feed your sourdough starter.
 You can either literally discard this (throw it away, or compost it), or use it in sourdough discard recipes like this one.

-If you're new to working with sourdough starter, check out these in-depth guides on how to feed sourdough starter and how to use sourdough discard.
+If you're new to working with sourdough starter, check out these in-depth guides on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.

 Do I need to use a stand mixer for this recipe?

 No. I like to make the dough in a stand mixer, but that is optional.
-You can also mix the dough in a large bowl with a wooden spoon, then knead the dough by hand, and you'll get the same results.
+You can also mix the dough in a large bowl with a wooden spoon, then knead by hand, and you'll get the same results.

 How to cut cinnamon rolls